 The Departure of Teri Buford

-The only document that is known to have survived from Teri’s exit from the Temple is a four-page note to Jim Jones, with a cover note to Temple member Jean Brown, that she wrote after her departure, likely while in San Francisco.
-It does not answer the questions people had about her – is she sincere in her offer to take some heat from the Cause, or is she creating a diversion to give her time to effect her plans for her escape? – but her expressions of grief over the children she’s given up, both the one she nurtured in Jonestown and the other she aborted at Jones’ request, are heartfelt.
-The document is also one of the strongest acknowledgments of Jones’ own failing health in the community’s final weeks, which she said was a strong factor in her thought processes: “I made it quite clear when I left you that I was going to be making a lot of decisions based on the state of your health.”
+The most significant documents known to have survived from Teri’s exit from the Temple are a four-page note to Jim Jones, a cover note to Temple member Jean Brown, and a note to Jean scribbled on an envelope.
+All were written within days before her departure from San Francisco, but the letter to Jones was not written in haste, as evidenced by the fact that there were two drafts.
+Neither answers the questions people had about her – is she sincere in her offer to take some heat from the Cause, or is she creating a diversion to give her time to effect her plans for her escape? – but her expressions of grief over the children she’s given up, both the one she nurtured in Jonestown and the other she aborted at Jones’ request, are heartfelt.
+These documents also represent one of the strongest acknowledgments of Jones’ own failing health in the community’s final weeks, which she said was a strong factor in her thought processes: “I made it quite clear when I left you that I was going to be making a lot of decisions based on the state of your health.”

 PDF